locomotivapro/braspag/README.md

-# Baby Braspag
+# Locomotiva.pro Braspag

-baby-braspag gem to use Braspag gateway
+locomotiva-braspag gem to use Braspag gateway

 * This gem need RACK_ENV environment variable to identify the environment